 -Wait

-This is only appropriate if have double clicked the installation .msi file
+This is only required if you have double clicked the installation .msi file.

 If you don’t want to type out the full path to the ssh.exe executable file (C:\Program Files\OpenSSH\ssh.exe